Nick Hounsfield

-Nick Hounsfield is a British surfer, social entrepreneur, founder and chief visionary officer of The Wave, the first inland surfing destination in Bristol.
-Hounsfield has a particular interest in surfing and ‘blue health’ (linked to wellbeing through contact with water), adaptive and para surfing, and policy-shaping and development.
+Nick Hounsfield is a British surfer, social entrepreneur, founder and chief visionary officer of The Wave, an inland surfing centre in Bristol, United Kingdom.
+Hounsfield has a particular interest in surfing and so-called "blue health", adaptive and para surfing, and policy-shaping and development.
 He is a member of the UK Sport International Leadership Programme and as a Director of Surfing England oversees surfing’s first funding from UK Sport.

-Background
+Personal life

-Nick Hounsfield was introduced to surfing by his father Brian - an osteopath and sailor - in the mid 1970s on regular visits to Cornwall, and has been an avid surfer ever since.
+Nick Hounsfield was introduced to surfing by his father Brian, an osteopath and sailor, in the mid 1970s on regular visits to Cornwall, and has been an avid surfer ever since.
 Hounsfield graduated as an osteopath in 1997 with a BSc (Hons) from the British School of Osteopathy and was founder and clinical director of The Family Practice, Bristol with his wife, Juliana Hounsfield.
 In 2009, Hounsfield became a Council Member on the healthcare regulator the General Osteopathic Council.

 After his father died, Hounsfield began to think about open spaces connected to nature where activity and socialisation across generations would be encouraged and embraced.
 He started talking with environmental activist, lobbyist and long-time surfer Chris Hines, a founding member of the environmental action group Surfers Against Sewage and former sustainability director at the Eden Project.
 Hounsfield and Hines researched how they could replicate the power of open ocean surfing to deliver a safe, sustainable inland surfing destination for people of all ages, backgrounds and abilities.
 Hounsfield saw surfing as a tool to start having conversations about wellbeing and was driven to make a social impact through a project improving the quality of health in communities in green and blue outdoor spaces that could both educate and rehabilitate.